 Most homebrewers either reuse bottles or skip packaging entirely by using kegs.
 There is inevitably some material loss with bottles, and washing them uses a lot of water (and energy to heat the water) so many brewers prefer kegging despite the energy use from refrigeration.
 Both options save energy because commercial recycling rates are so low.
-Only half of aluminum cans and one-third of glass bottles are recycled.
+Only about half of aluminum cans and a third of glass bottles are recycled.

-As for brewing equipment, long-lasting glass or steel is preferable to plastic, a nonrecyclable petroleum product responsible for microplastics and global pollution.
+As for brewing equipment, long-lasting glass or steel is preferable to plastic, a non-biodegradable petroleum product responsible for microplastics and global pollution.
 Buy used equipment whenever possible and maintain your equipment properly so you don’t have to replace it.
 If you upgrade, pass your old gear on to someone else; when it’s no longer usable, recycle it.

 Choose local, organic ingredients that have been minimally processed for the best and most sustainable beer.
 Buying local cuts transportation emissions and builds local food resilience.
-Few people have room to grow their own barley but consider growing your own hops.
+Few people have room to grow their own barley, but do consider growing your own hops.
 Finding organic ingredients used to be a challenge for homebrewers, but it is getting easier.

 Using grain instead of malted barley extract is not only the sign of a more accomplished brewer, it skips processing and packaging steps and allows you to avoid additives like corn syrup.
 It also gives you control over the waste stream.
 Use spent grain in bread or dog treats or feed it to the chickens.
 Or you can simply compost it along with the spent hops.